jakesauter/rosalind_python_training/README.md

 <img src="files/time_diff.png" alt="drawing" width="1000"/>

 [**Mendels Second Law**](http://rosalind.info/problems/lia/) -- [mendels_second_law.py](files/mendels_second_law.py) -- I must honestly say this one stumped me for a while.
 After playing around with the probabilities I ended up on something that looked very familair as it was the binomial distribution!
 This program features the use of the **scipy** library for combinations, and a comment in the program shows how I could use the binomial CDF from the scipy library

+[**Finding a Protien Motif**](http://rosalind.info/problems/mprt/) -- [finding_a_protein_motif.py](files/finding_a_protein_motif.py) -- A helpful introduction into the protein database **UniProt** "which provides detailed protein annotation, including function description, domain structure, and post-translational modifications.
+UniProt also supports protein similarity search, taxonomy analysis, and literature citations.".
+This program also features the use of **urllib** to access the protein FASTA through Uniprot.